nupur1492/RProjects/README.md

   # Upcoming R Data Science Projects
   ## Enron Data Analysis
   ## Mining Recomendation based on Market Basket Analysis
+  ## Other Great Toy projects
+  - Great Ideas for Toy Projects [Link](https://www.quora.com/What-are-some-good-toy-problems-in-data-science)

   # Contributing
   Your contributions are always welcome!
+  You can add your solution and problem statements./ Inspiration for datasets: Be creative with this awesome set of [public datasets](https://github.com/caesar0301/awesome-public-datasets)